 Roll dough into a 8-inch square.
 The dough should be about 1-inch thick.

-Use a large, sharp knife to cut the dough into fourths, if the dough is sticking to the knife, lightly flour it before each cut.
+Use a large, sharp knife or pastry cutter to cut the dough into fourths, if the dough is sticking to the knife, lightly flour it before each cut.
 Then, cut each fourth into fourths.
 There are now 16 cut squares.

 Cut each square in half diagonally to create the mini scone triangles.
 Place the cut scones onto the prepared parchment papers about 2 inches apart.